-"(2) Of the amounts appropriated under the authority of paragraph (1) for each fiscal year, the Secretary shall use at least \$1,000,000 to provide grants under subsection (a) for the training of nurse midwives."
-OTHER RECRUITMENT AND RETENTION PROVISIONS SEC.
-109. Title I, as amended by section 108 of this Act, is further amended by adding at the end thereof the following new sections: "TRIBAL CULTURE AND HISTORY "Sec.
-113. (a) The Secretary, acting through the Service, shall establish a program under which appropriate employees of the Service who serve particular Indian tribes shall receive educational instruction in the history and culture of such tribes and in the history of the Service. "(b) To the extent feasible, the program established under subsection (a) shall- "(1) be carried out through tribally-controlled community colleges (within the meaning of section 2(4) of the Tribally Controlled Community College Assistance Act of 1978), and "(2) be developed in consultation with the affected tribal government, and "(3) include instruction in Native American studies.
+"(2) Of the amounts appropriated under the authority of paragraph (1) for each fiscal year, the Secretary shall use at least \$1,000,000 to provide grants under subsection (a) for the training of nurse midwives.".

+OTHER RECRUITMENT AND RETENTION PROVISIONS

+SEC.
+109. Title I, as amended by section 108 of this Act, is further amended by adding at the end thereof the following new sections:

+"TRIBAL CULTURE AND HISTORY

+Education.
+25 USC 1616f.
+"SEC.
+113. (a) The Secretary, acting through the Service, shall establish a program under which appropriate employees of the Service who serve particular Indian tribes shall receive educational instruction in the history and culture of such tribes and in the history of the Service.

+"(b) To the extent feasible, the program established under subsection (a) shall-

+"(1) be carried out through tribally-controlled community colleges (within the meaning of section 2(4) of the Tribally Controlled Community College Assistance Act of 1978),

+"(2) be developed in consultation with the affected tribal government, and

+"(3) include instruction in Native American studies.

 "(c) There are authorized to be appropriated for each of the fiscal years 1990, 1991, and 1992, \$1,000,000 to carry out the provisions of this section.

+"INMED PROGRAM

+Grants.
+Schools and colleges.
+25 USC 1616g.

-"INMED PROGRAM "Sec.
-114. (a) The Secretary is authorized to provide grants to at least 3 colleges and universities for the purpose of maintaining and expanding the Native American health careers recruitment program known as the 'Indians into Medicine Program' (hereinafter in this section referred to as 'INMED') as a means of encouraging Indians to enter the health professions.
+"SEC.
+114. (a) The Secretary is authorized to provide grants to least 3 colleges and universities for the purpose of maintaining expanding the Native American health-careers recruitment gram known as the 'Indians into Medicine Program' (hereinafter in this section referred to as 'INMED') as a means of encouraging ans to enter the health professions.

-"(b) The Secretary shall provide one of the grants authorized under subsection (a) to maintain the INMED program at the University of North Dakota, unless the Secretary makes a determination, based upon program reviews, that the program is not meeting the purposes of this section. "(c)(1) The Secretary shall develop regulations for the competitive awarding of the grants provided under this section.
+(index) The Secretary shall provide one of the grants authorized under subsection (a) to maintain the INMED program at the University of North Dakota, unless the Secretary makes a determination, based upon program reviews, that the program is not meeting the purposes of this section.

+"(c)(1) The Secretary shall develop regulations for the competitive awarding of the grants provided under this section.

-"(2) Applicants for grants provided under this section shall agree to provide a program which- "(A) provides outreach and recruitment for health professions to Indian communities including elementary, secondary and community colleges located on Indian reservations which will be served by the program, "(B) incorporates a program advisory board comprised of representatives from the tribes and communities which will be served by the program, "(C) provides summer preparatory programs for Indian students who need enrichment in the subjects of math and science in order to pursue training in the health professions, "(D) provides tutoring, counseling and support to students who are enrolled in a health career program of study at the respective college or university, and "(E) to the maximum extent feasible, employs qualified Indians in the program.
+"(2) Applicants for grants provided under this section shall agree to provide a program which-

+"(A) provides outreach and recruitment for health professions to Indian communities including elementary, secondary and community colleges located on Indian reservations which will be served by the program,

+"(B) incorporates a program advisory board comprised of representatives from the tribes and communities which will be served by the program,

+"(C) provides summer preparatory programs for Indian students who need enrichment in the subjects of math and science in order to pursue training in the health professions,

+"(D) provides tutoring, counseling and support to students who are enrolled in a health career program of study at the respective college or university, and

+"(E) to the maximum extent feasible, employs qualified Indians in the program.

-"(d) By no later than the date that is 3 years after the date of enactment of the Indian Health Care Amendments of 1988, the Secretary shall submit a report to the Congress on the program established under this section including recommendations for expansion or changes to the program. "(e) There are authorized to be appropriated for each of the fiscal years 1990, 1991, and 1992, \$1,000,000 to carry out the provisions of this section.
+"(d) By no later than the date that is 3 years after the date of rectment of the Indian Health Care Amendments of 1988, the betary shall submit a report to the Congress on the program blished under this section including recommendations for expansion or changes to the program.

+"(e) There are authorized to be appropriated for each of the fiscal years 1990, 1991, and 1992, \$1,000,000 to carry out the provisions of this section.